 lack of specific required identification for tracking and accountability of deposit tickets;

 material underreporting or overreporting of allowable expenses, lawful purpose expenditures, or board-approved expenditures;

-failure to properly account for and report fund losses, form LG-250, Fund Loss Report; and
+failure to properly account for and report fund losses, form LG250, Fund Loss Request for Profit Carryover Adjustment; and

 inattention to and lack of correction to prior year reportable conditions and material weaknesses.